Skip to main content Skip to footer

 What is project initiation?

-Project initiation describes the formal process of recognizing a new project exists and outlining the necessary documents and procedures that will set the stage for execution.
+Project initiation describes the formal process of recognizing that a new project exists and outlining the necessary documents and procedures that will set the stage for execution.
 This is step one of the 5-step project life cycle:

 To give you more context , let’s look at project initiation through the two different lenses — project initiation activities and project initiation deliverables.
 Together, they make up something sometimes called a project checklist.